WINDY-WINDWARD/LogSeq_notes/pages/Cloud Services.md

 					- Upload s3 and choose every permission as public
 					- create a cloudfront web distribution using following steps
 						- choose cloudfront from services menu aws console
-						- click get started button in the web section of select deli
+						- under web section of select delivery method for your content page click get started -